meganindya/btech-assignments/formal-language-automata-theory/README.md

 # Formal Language and Automata Theory (IT404)
-Some basic programs on Formal Language and Automata Theory written in C, as part of 4th Semester BTech Formal Language and Automata Theory course.
+Basic programs on Formal Language and Automata Theory written in C.

 - Sequence Detector
 - Grammar to Language